Radivarig/UPixelator_Documentation/README.md

 Unity 2022.3 (Builtin, URP 14): Windows, WebGL

 ## Shaderless
 Requires no special shaders so you can keep your existing materials.
+> Some restrictions apply for screen space effects, please see [Shader limitations](#shader-limitations) section.

 ## Pixelization
 Achieved by rendering to a lower resolution render texture and upscaling to fit the screen.
+A second camera then renders those pixelated camera outputs and doubles as a UI camera.

 ## Pixel Creep reduction
 Camera and tagged objects are snapped to a grid of world space pixel size resulting in the same pixel colors being rendered while moving.

 ## Subpixel stabilization
-Snapping to pixel size grid makes the camera shake so subpixel offset is applied in the game resolution based on the snap position difference.
+Snapping camera to pixel size grid makes it shake so subpixel offset is applied in the game resolution based on the snap position difference.

-## UI
-Includes scripts for making canvas elements follow a world transform in canvas overlay mode.

 ## How the asset works
 1. Camera gets snapped to a grid of size of a pixel in world space which makes pixel colors consistent but shows a zig-zag movement.